miguno/puppet-redis/README.md

 * Enhance in-line documentation of Puppet manifests.
 * Add unit tests and specs.
 * Add Travis CI setup.
+* Decide whether to provide a default settings for `vm.overcommit_memory` (sysctl).
+Currently, Redis logs the following warning message:

+    ```
+    WARNING overcommit_memory is set to 0!
+Background save may fail under low memory condition.
+To fix this issue
+    add 'vm.overcommit_memory = 1' to /etc/sysctl.conf and then reboot or run the command
+    'sysctl vm.overcommit_memory=1' for this to take effect.
+    ```

 <a name="changelog"></a>